Situations in which an employment contract may be terminated

 Termination of contract without notice by the employee

 - failed to remove the factors that pose a grave danger and/or threaten the workers’ safety or health despite being aware of it.
-Article 26 of Cabinet Resolution No. 1 of 2022 on the Implementation Regulation of Federal Decree Law No. 33 of 2021 spells out circumstances of grave danger at the workplace.
+Article 26 of Cabinet Resolution No. 1 of 2022 on the Implementation Regulation of Federal Decree Law No. 33 of 2021 outlines circumstances of grave danger at the workplace.

 Arbitrary dismissal

-If arbitrary dismissal is proven, the court will order the employer to pay a compensation to the employee.
-The court will assess the value of compensation taking into account the type of work, the extent of damage caused to the employee and the duration of his employment.
+If arbitrary dismissal is proven, the court will order the employer to pay a compensation to the worker.
+The court will assess the value of compensation taking into account the type of work, the extent of damage caused to the worker and the duration of his employment.
 In all cases, the amount of compensation must not exceed the wage of the employee for a period of three months, calculated on the basis of the last wage he was entitled to.

 In addition to compensation, the employee can claim his gratuity, notice period dues or any other unpaid dues he is entitled to, from his employer.